-The DJI FPV is a drone with a lot of possible uses; it has a good quality camera which (if you supply fast enough MicroSD cards (opens in new tab)) can capture 4K at 60fps.
-Unusually for an dedicated FPV drone, the camera features mechanical stabilization, albeit only on the X axis (good digital image stabilization handles the Y axis and camera vibrationn well).
-Delicate gimbal motors might seem vunerable, but the frame has a degree of roll-bar like protection for the camera and, perhaps more importantly, this is where DJI’s other major area of development plays a significant role: collision sensors.
+The DJI FPV is a drone with a lot of possible uses; it has a good quality camera that (if you supply fast enough MicroSD cards (opens in new tab)) can capture 4K at 60fps.
+Unusually for a dedicated FPV drone, the camera features mechanical stabilization, albeit only on the X axis (good digital image stabilization handles the Y axis and camera vibrationn well).
+Delicate gimbal motors might seem vulnerable, but the frame has a degree of roll-bar-like protection for the camera, and, perhaps more importantly, this is where DJI’s other major area of development plays a significant role: collision sensors.

-Powered by Xing-E 2207 2750KV motors, the Nazgul 5 might be named after the baddies in Lord of the Rings, but that power is a useful thing if you choose to act responsibly; many drone pilots will lament the increase in weight to the latest GoPro Hero 9 Black (opens in new tab), but this powerful machine seems unconcerned by the extra grammes.
+Powered by Xing-E 2207 2750KV motors, the Nazgul 5 might be named after the baddies in Lord of the Rings, but that power is a useful thing if you choose to act responsibly; many drone pilots lamented the increase in weight to the latest GoPro cameras (opens in new tab), but this powerful machine seems unconcerned by the extra grams.
 (Perhaps that’s why it uses the Succex-EF4 flight stack?)

-With 5mm thick carbon arms, this drone is going to be difficult to break even in a pretty fast collision, but if you want to try iFlight are offering the machine in both (fast) 4S and (screeching) 6S versions.
+With 5mm thick carbon arms, this drone is going to be difficult to break even in a pretty fast collision, but if you want to try iFlight is offering the machine in both (fast) 4S and (screeching) 6S versions.
 It can even keep up with a fixed wing.
-The firm are also well known for the quality of their default PIDs (flight settings), and this machine is no exception, which means even pilots used to the consumer-friendly experiences of camera drones should be able to transition to the world of FPV.
+The firm is also well known for the quality of its default PIDs (flight settings), and this machine is no exception, which means even pilots used to the consumer-friendly experiences of camera drones should be able to transition to the world of FPV.

 The drone includes the Caddx vista HD digital video transmission system, so you’ll likely need DJI FPV Goggles which will be something of an investment in themselves though.
 Other than that, you get a good selection of accessories in the box: antennas, tools, rubber battery stickers, props, and more.(opens in new tab)

 The Cetus is a small drone with the relatively unusual addition of an optical flow sensor.
-Not only does this offer drift-free hover, but a gentle automatic land when the battery is failing – both huge boons for beginners.
-First time pilots can work their way up through three modes, including a full traditional FPV style.
-The same applies to the tech; the goggles and controller are of the same kind you can use with other real RF-drones.
+Not only does this offer drift-free hover, but a gentle automatic landing when the battery is failing – both huge boons for beginners.
+First-time pilots can work their way up through three modes, including a full traditional FPV style.
+The same applies to the tech; the goggles and controller are of the same kind you can use with other real RF drones.

 The tiny size means it can be flown through small gaps, chasing subjects like skateboarders.
 It’s a few grams heavier than other 2.5-inch drones.
 We did wonder, however, if replacing the bull-nosed props with 5-blade types may offer a smoother flight, though any GoPro with image stabilization will see no issues anyway.